 Brooklyn Steel is located on 319 Frost Street, Brooklyn, between Debevoise and Morgan Avenues, many blocks east of the Williamsburg/Greenpoint music venues.
-It is part of the ‘Bowery Presents’ circle of venues, along with Bowery Ballroom, Mercury Lounge, Music Hall of Williamsburg, Rough Trade NYC, and Terminal 5; from noon to seven PM, Monday-Saturday, Mercury Lounge serves as the box office for all five places.
+It is part of the ‘Bowery Presents’ circle of venues, along with Music Hall of Williamsburg, Rough Trade NYC, and Terminal 5; from noon to six PM, Monday-Saturday, PlayStation Theater serves as the box office for all four places.
 It is a new venue, having opened on April 6th, 2017 with five nights of LCD Soundsystem.

 319 Frost Street, Brooklyn, (Between Debevoise and Morgan Avenues)